swe-students-fall2025/1-specification-awesome-group/README.md

 See instructions.
 Delete this line and replace with the name(s) of the stakeholder(s) you interviewed and lists showing their goals/needs, and problems/frustrations.

 ## Product Vision Statement
-Our app provides a secure marketplace exclusively for NYU students to buy, sell, or give away textbooks and furniture, making it easier to find course materials by class and professor while ensuring safer, community-based exchanges.
+Our app provides a secure marketplace exclusively for NYU students to buy, sell, or give away textbooks, making it easier to find course materials by class and professor while ensuring safer, community-based exchanges.

 ## User Requirements
 1. As a user, I want to create a profile so that I can participate in buying, selling, and rating safely.